 - 1. Conduct risk-focused supervision and examination work, including ongoing monitoring, targeted examinations, onsite reviews, periodic special and horizontal reviews, and annual examinations; - 2.
-Ensure regulated entity compliance with laws and regulations and adherence to financial standards: - 3.
+Ensure regulated entity compliance with laws and regulations and adherence to financial standards; - 3.
 Conduct diversity and inclusion supervision and examinations and assign ratings; - 4.
 Develop and administer stress and other supervisory tests, as appropriate; - 5.
-Monitor emerging risks, industry trends, supervisory standards, and macro-economic market conditions in order to inform risk assessments and adjust supervisory approaches, when appropriate;
+Monitor emerging risks, industry trends, supervisory standards, and macroeconomic market conditions in order to inform risk assessments and adjust supervisory approaches, when appropriate; - 6.
+Ensure the Enterprises establish and maintain standards for sellers, servicers, and counterparties that strengthen the overall functioning and resiliency of the mortgage markets;

-6 FHFA assigns only individual component ratings for Management and Operational Risk for the Office of Finance and CSS.
+&lt;sup>6 FHFA assigns only individual component ratings for Management and Operational Risk for the OF and CSS.